If you don’t know much about digital marketing, you may be not know how to bring potential customers to your business website.

 The first step is to understand your target market — in other words, the people who are most likely to buy from you.

-Today we’re going to look at the Aussie consumer to understand what they’re looking for from businesses today.
+In this post we’re going to look at the Aussie consumer to understand what they’re looking for from businesses today.

 Today’s consumers expect more